ginomcfino/RSS-Summarizer-Feed/README.md

 # [RSS Summarizer Dashboard](https://rss-summarizer-feed.onrender.com)

 ## Overview
+(This project is started recently and under construction)

 This project is a super simple dashboard for getting RSS feeds as even shorter summaries.

 With the help from Chat GPT, users get a short summary of all the latest updates from a feed on top of the feed itself, potentially making RSS even more useful.

 RSS (Really Simple Syndication) is a semantic-web tool that keeps you updated by fetching the latest content from websites you're interested in.
 Instead of you visiting each website individually, RSS brings the new posts from these websites to you.
 It's like having a personal news feed for your favorite websites.

-It was started recently and under construction.

 ### Demonstrated Skills (for recruiters):
 - Python